lhw-1/rgbd-pathfinder/README.md

 2. Run the command `sh bin/run.sh [IMAGE NAME WITH FILE EXTENSION]`.
 * E.g. `sh bin/run.sh test.jpg`
 3. The results will be stored in the `data/rgbdp_outputs/` directory once the script finishes running.

-The script is also available as a ROS Node [here](https://github.com/lhw-1/rgbd-pathfinder-ros).
-This allows the script to be used in conjunction with ROS to issue appropriate commands to the robot agent.

 ---